bram2w/baserow/docs/plugins/boilerplate.md

 ### Distribution not found

-It could be that you get an error like `pkg_resources.DistributionNotFound: The 'baserow==*.*.*' distribution was not found and is required by the application` when starting the development for the first time in the backend containing.
+You could get an error like `pkg_resources.DistributionNotFound: The 'baserow==*.*.*' distribution was not found and is required by the application` when starting the development for the first time in the backend container.
 This is because the baserow directory is only being mounted after the image has been created and the egg-info folder is missing then.
 You can fix this by running the command `make install-python-dependencies` in the backend container.
 That should generate the